 We also share the minimum necessary information where required or entitled by law, legal process, or professional ethical or law enforcement reporting purposes.
 This may include notifying appropriate authorities, regulators or law enforcement agencies, or allowing them confidential access to specific information as part of an inspection or review, or to prevent fraud or cybercrime or any threats.
 This would include the sharing of specific information required by government and/ or contracts with our NHS payers (e.g. specific employment information for the Department of Work and Pensions).
 If these circumstances arise, we will inform you wherever possible.

 Where you have indicated to us on a questionnaire or in response to an email that you would be happy to share your experience of receiving therapy provided by Ieso to raise awareness of our service or for therapist training purposes, or to participate in some user experience evaluations, we will use your contact details to give you more information and process your information further for this purpose if you subsequently give your consent, which would include wider sharing of your personal data as agreed with you.

-In order to conduct research to improve treatment, we sometimes partner with researchers outside of Ieso, e.g. university research groups.
+In order to conduct research, we sometimes partner with researchers outside of Ieso, e.g. university research groups.
 When this happens, we remove directly identifiable information (including any names and locations) from the data we share with them, so they will be unable to identify anyone personally.
 All partners also sign a legal agreement that any data they receive is kept confidential and secure.

 We have internal procedures in place to safeguard your privacy, so that only the minimum necessary information is used to conduct research on the most de-identified data possible.
 We will always seek your permission before disclosing your personal identifiable information to another person or organisation for any other reason than those set out in these privacy notices, unless we have an overriding legal duty to so do (for example, in the prevention and/or detection of a crime).

 Sharing your personal information without your agreement